mayawang/Vampazon/README.md

 ---

 **[refactored]**
-- On the order fulfillment page:
-    - Total Revenue
+- Total Revenue of all order items
 - Total Revenue by status
-    - Total number of **order items**(added)
+- Total number of order items
-    - Total number of **order items**(customized) by status
+- Total number of order items)by status
+- A list of **order items** sold by me:
-    - Filter **order item**(customized) displayed by status
+   - Filter **order items** displayed by status
-    - Link to each individual order(A list of orders including at least one of my products):
+   - Link to each individual order:
    - Each order item sold by me with a quantity and line-item subtotal
    - A link to the item description page
    - DateTime the order was placed
+   - The current status of the order item ("pending", "paid", "fulfilled", "cancelled")
-        - Link to transition the order item to marked as shipped
+   - A button to transition the order item to marked as "ship", where order item status changed to "fulfilled"
-        - The current status of the order ("pending", "paid", "complete", "cancelled")
+- The order# that associated with this order item:

-- View an individual order to see the user's:
+- View the individual order to see the user's:
    - Name
    - Email address
    - Mailing address
    - Last four digits of their credit card
    - Credit card expiration date

 ---